aquaproj/aquaproj.github.io/docs/products/aqua-registry/contributing.md

 ## Changelog of development workflow

-We have been improving the development workflow continously.
+We have been improving the development workflow continuously.
 So sometimes the development workflow is changed.
 Please check [the change log](changelog.md).